-I make no claim of being perfect [my dadgum mouse definitely has a problem with drop-down option lists] and am more than willing to fix errors.
+I make no claim of being perfect [my dadgum mouse definitely has a problem with drop-down option lists].
 As a family researcher, I want to know if I've done something stupid or wrong.

-Any "edits" which disagree with my evidence will be declined.
+Any edits which disagree with vital record evidence will be declined.
 And if I can't contact a person to ask for source of info, his/her edit will not be accepted.
 If you opt to post under an anonymous screen name and not take messages, don't even waste your time.

-Use the final option on the edit menu if you want an explanation for a "decline" or would like evidence for one of my suggestions [although I often send a vital record or obit anyway].
+Use the final option on the edit menu if you want a more specific explanation for a "decline" or would like evidence for one of my suggestions [I often send a vital record or obit anyway].

-I'll transfer memorial maintenance to any researcher more closely related to the individual than I -- fourth cousin beats fifth cousin twice removed.
-I especially would like to reunite distant in-laws who I've not researched in-depth with their direct relatives.
-Please ask.
+I'll gladly transfer a memorial to any researcher more closely connected to the individual than I -- fourth cousin beats fifth cousin twice removed.
+I'd especially like to reunite in-laws whom I've not researched in-depth with their direct kin.
+Please, just write and ask.

 When it comes to Find A Grave, I consider family and FACTS more important than FAQs.